MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

      Visual Studio opens **Solution Explorer**.

-1. Choose the **Solutions and Folders** link to search for a solution file  (specifically, a .sln file) to open.
+1. Choose the **Solutions and Folders** link to search for a solution file  (specifically, an .sln file) to open.

       ![The "Solutions and Folders" notification from Team Explorer in Visual Studio](./media/open-proj-repo-solutions-folders.png)